demberto/PyFLP/README.md

 pyflp.save(project, "/path/to/save.flp")
 ```

-> The format used by FL Studio - the "FLP format" is essentially undocumented.
-> Every new version of FL Studio brings a change in the format and might break
-> PyFLP.
-It is advised to do a backup of your projects before doing any changes.
+> It is advised to do a backup of your projects before doing any changes.
 > After you are done with them, it is recommended to open the modified project
 > in FL Studio one to ensure that it works as intended.